Urgent for Employers: New COVID-19-Related Leave Requirements under Federal and New York Law

 Read the complete client alert

 Kasowitz Benson Torres LLP’s Employment Practices and Litigation Group has been named the 2019 Litigation Department of the Year for Employment by New York Law Journal.
 We represent companies in connection with employment policies and practices.
 Our lawyers are well-versed in existing and new laws covering this fast-moving situation, as well as with layoffs, plant closings, reductions in force, and of course the litigation of all types of statutory and contractual employment-related claims.
-Please contact Mark W. Lerner (212-506-1728) or Jessica T. Rosenberg (212-506-1789) if you have any questions.
+Please contact Mark W. Lerner (212-506-1728).